-Based in Perth, Western Australia, Edith Cowan University School for Business and Law took part in the Action Day by delivering the final session of a 4-week course to the Government of Western Australia, Department for Water and Environmental Regulation (DWER).
+Based in Perth, Western Australia, Edith Cowan University School of Business and Law took part in the Action Day by delivering the final session of a 4-week course to the Government of Western Australia, Department of Water and Environmental Regulation (DWER).

 This unique training comprised a higher education-government collaboration and enabled 25 members of staff at DWER to complete their Carbon Literacy training.
 Not only is this the first training to take place in the Department, or in the Government of Western Australia, but it was the very first Carbon Literacy training delivered to a State Government Department in the whole of Australia.